sonali8434/Real-time-crop-and-fertilizer-prediction/README.md

 ## Overview :bulb:

 The name of the SoWhat app suggests a question: "Sow What?" which is prevalent among farmers regarding what to sow on a particular land.
-This app aims to act as an answer to this long-standing question.
-As mentioned before, the app accurately predicts which crop and fertilizer are suitable to be grown in the particular soil.
+This app aims to act as an answer to this long-standing question.The app accurately predicts which crop and fertilizer are suitable to be grown in the particular soil.
 This application utilizes Machine Learning to make predictions and integrates the ML model into a mobile app using Flutter, TensorFlow, and TensorFlow Lite.
 The app aims to ease the decision-making process for farmers.

 ## Inspiration :seedling: